Sometimes your eyes see things they don’t believe, can’t believe. Things they never thought they’d see, never wanted to see.

 How much you’ve changed.

 And the work, and pain, and tears you’ve put into yourself feel like nothing, worthless, useless.
 Because for that brief moment, you are that person again.
 And it sickens you.
 And all you had done to change, to be different, to be better seems for naught.

 Except it’s not.

 And the feeling is gone as soon as it came.
-And you realize you ARE fine, that you ARE better, that there’s nothing to fear.
+And you realize you are fine, that you are better, that there’s nothing to fear, no one to fear.